Clutter-Free Counters All Year Round

 Countertop space is your space when cooking, but, if the countertop has a lot of clutter, it will take your precious time cleaning it first before starting to cook or prepare a meal.
 So when your countertop is clutter free, you can use the space needed to prepare a great home cook meal.
 Follow our tips below to make sure you will have a clutter free countertop the whole year.

-2. Put some drawers to keep bags and keys away from the kitchen.
-Upon entering your home, and looking for a place to drop your bag or keys, and you go straight ahead in the kitchen to check what to cook, and there you just placed your bag in the countertop.
+Upon entering your home, and looking for a place to drop your bag or keys, you go straight ahead in the kitchen to check what to cook, and there you just placed your bag on the countertop.
 Guilty?
 Yes, because you do not have any tables or drawers that you can put your things on.
 So clear up the countertop with non-kitchen related things to keep the countertop clutter free.

-3. Make space saving features.
-While you cannot do any renovations right now, but thinking about wall mounted faucets as well as built in appliances which really save space, but right now, you can try temporary solutions like put some suction sponge holders, or wall organizers to at least keep those clutter away.
+While you cannot do any renovations right now, thinking about wall mounted faucets as well as built in appliances which really save space, but right now, you can try temporary solutions like put some suction sponge holders, or wall organizers to at least keep those clutter away.

-4. Do a Ten Minutes Clutter Free duty before going to bed.
-Clutter adds more clutter, and before you knew it, you will need to clear a lot.
+Clutter adds more clutter, and before you know it, you will need to clear a lot.
 So before going to bed, have some at least ten minutes to clear all the clutter in the countertop so it will not pile up.